 The costing data for planned booster stations namely Akra and Daspara have not been included for training of the network.
-The results for each option of ANN have been

-25 compared with Akra and Daspara costing data and the errors between the estimated and ANN data are presented in Table 4.
+The results for each option of ANN have been compared with Akra and Daspara costing data and the errors between the estimated and ANN data are presented in Table 4.
 The option in serial 7 seems to have the least errors and deems to be the optimum ANN for predicting the costing data.
 It has been selected for prediction of the cost.
-The technical estimates and the selected ANN predicted costs have been compared in Fig. 3 and R^2 has been found to be 0.81.
+The technical estimates and actual values have been regressed in Fig. 4 and the correlation coefficient $R^2$ has been found to be 0.58.
+The selected ANN predicted costs and the actual values have also been compared in Fig. 4 and $R^2$ has been found to be 0.81.
 It has been decided that ANN predicted costs reasonably predict the technical estimates for booster pumping stations in GRWW network.

-The selected ANN has been used to estimate the cost (INR/kl) of water supply for a number of combinations of the input variables namely, tributary population, supply capacity, distance from GRWW and land rent and the results have been presented in Fig. 4.
-The trend and interrelationship of the data can be reviewed in Fig. 4.
+The selected ANN has been used to estimate the cost (INR/kl) of water supply for a number of combinations of the input variables namely, tributary population, supply capacity, distance from GRWW and land rent and the results have been presented in Fig. 5.
+The trend and interrelationship of the data can be reviewed in Fig. 5.
 It may be noted that for a given serving population of say five hundred thousands, the cost fabric generated by land rent and distance from GRWW is mildly increasing in most combinations except at the corners where the cost is rapidly changing for a small change in distance from GRWW.
-In other words there is a boundary zone where the water supply cost shall be reasonably optimum.
+In other words, there is a boundary zone where the water supply cost shall be reasonably optimum.
 The maximum distance of the booster station seems to be about 20 km within which the supply cost shall remain optimum.